Ssekyene/alx-low_level_programming/0x08-recursion/README.md

 6. Returns _1_ if the input integer is a prime number, otherwise return _0_.

 100. Returns _1_ if a string is a palindrome and _0_ if not.

+101. Compares two strings and returns _1_ if the strings can be considered identical, otherwise return _0_.